The Stems: 1983: Formation

-1984-1985:Love Will Grow – Rosebud Volume 1
+1984–1985: Love Will Grow – Rosebud Volume 1

-Late in 1984, they recorded three songs at Shelter Studios in Perth: "She's A Monster", "Make You Mine" and a version of "Tears Me in Two."
+Late in 1984, they recorded three songs at Shelter Studios in Perth: "She's a Monster", "Make You Mine" and "Tears Me in Two."
 The original plan was for this to be a self-released single with one track as the A-side and the other two as B-sides.
 A friend of the band who wanted to help manage them told them he would take the tapes to the east coast and shop them around to the independent labels there.
-There was quite a bit of interest expressed by a number of labels, but The Stems chose Citadel Records because of the high quality of their releases at the time.
-In mid-1985, the band went to Sydney to meet up with their new label and promote their first single, "Make You Mine"/"She's A Monster."
-The Stems first Sydney show was a sold out show with the Painters and Dockers at the Trade Union Club.
+The Stems chose Citadel Records because of the high quality of their releases at the time.
+In mid-1985, the band went to Sydney to meet up with their new label and promote their first single using two of the songs they had recorded, "Make You Mine"/"She's A Monster."
+The Stems' first Sydney appearance was a sold-out show with the Painters and Dockers at the Trade Union Club.
 The tour was perfectly timed with the Sydney inner city scene rediscovering 1960s music and fashion.
-The group met with an enthusiastic response, which culminated in a full house at the legendary Trade Union Club for their final show.
+The group met with an enthusiastic response, culminating in a full house at the legendary Trade Union Club for their final Sydney show.
 The single reached the top of the independent charts, and also sold 500 copies in England.
-The single was the second highest selling independent single for Australia in 1985, behind Hoodoo Gurus' "Like Wow - Wipeout!."
-During this period, they recorded the single "Tears Me in Two" and the Love Will Grow - Rosebud Volume 1 EP, both produced by Rob Younger of the Radio Birdman.
+It was the second highest selling independent single for Australia in 1985, behind Hoodoo Gurus' "Like Wow – Wipeout!."
+During this period, they rerecorded "Tears Me in Two" and the Love Will Grow – Rosebud Volume 1 EP, both produced by Rob Younger of the Radio Birdman.
 The EP reached No. 72 in the national charts, and the band played triumphant shows on their return to Perth.